BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 #### Precision
 Standard proxy of utility for text anonymization.
 It measures the percentage of terms masked by the anonymizations that were also masked by the **manual annotations**.
-TAE's implementation follows the version proposed in [The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization](https://aclanthology.org/2022.cl-4.19/), which allows for multi-annotated documents (performing a micro-average over annotators), token-level and mention-level assessment and weighting based on information content (IC).
+TAE's implementation follows the version proposed in [Pilán et al., The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization, Computational Linguistics, 2022](https://aclanthology.org/2022.cl-4.19/), which allows for multi-annotated documents (performing a micro-average over annotators), token-level and mention-level assessment and weighting based on information content (IC).

 The configurable parameters are:
 * `token_level | Boolean | Default=True`: If set to `True`, the precision is computed at the level of tokens, otherwise it is at the mention-level.
 The latter implies that the whole human-annotated mention (rather than some tokens) needs to be masked for being considered a true positive.
 * `weighting_model_name | String | Default=None`: Name of the model to be used for IC weighting, implemented in the `ICTokenWeighting` class.
 If `None`, uniform weighting (same weights for all) is used.
 The name must be a valid [HuggingFace's model](https://huggingface.co/models) name, such as ["google-bert/bert-base-uncased"](https://huggingface.co/google-bert/bert-base-uncased).
 * `weighting_max_segment_length | Integer | Default=100`: Maximum segment length for `ICTokenWeighting`.
 Texts with more tokens than this will be splitted for IC computation.

 #### PrecisionWeighted
-Precision but employing IC weighting by default.
-It is implemented as a wrapper of the aforementioned [Precision](#precision), so parameters are identical except for `weighting_model_name`, which defaults to ["google-bert/bert-base-uncased"](https://huggingface.co/google-bert/bert-base-uncased).
+[Precision](#precision) but employing IC weighting by default.
+It is implemented as a wrapper of the aforementioned [Precision](#precision), so the configurable parameters are exactly the same.
+The only difference is that `weighting_model_name` defaults to ["google-bert/bert-base-uncased"](https://huggingface.co/google-bert/bert-base-uncased).
+This avoids the need to select the `weighting_model_name` for IC weighting.

 #### TPI
-Text Preserved Information (TPI) measures the percentage of information content (IC) still present in the masked documents.
+**Text Preserved Information (TPI)** measures the percentage of information content (IC) still present in the masked documents.
-It was proposed in **Unsupervised utility evaluation of text anonymization methods via neural language models, Submitted**.
+It was proposed in **Manzanares-Salor et al., A comparative analysis, enhancement and evaluation of text anonymization with pre-trained Large Language Models, Expert Systems With Applications, In Press, 2025**.
 TPI can be seen as an simplified/ablated version of [TPS](#tps) (presented below), not taking into account replacements and their similarities.

 The configurable parameters are:
 * `term_alterning | Integer or String | Default=6`: Parameter for term alternation in the multi-round IC calculation.
   It can be an integer (e.g., N = 6) or the string "sentence".